thaack1/SQL/README.md

 Within each zip folder, there are two files.
   One contains statements for creating the database and tables, and inserting records.
-  The other contains various queries which retrieve, join, filter, and sort the data.
+  The other contains various queries (with comments) which retrieve, join, filter, and sort the data.